gordicaleksa/pytorch-GAT/README.md

 In and out degree plots are the same since we're dealing with an undirected graph.

 On the bottom plot (degree distribution) you can see an interesting peak happening in the `[2, 4]` range.
-Tha means that the majority of nodes have a small number of edge but there is 1 node that has 169 edges! (the big green node in the previous plot)
+Tha means that the majority of nodes have a small number of edges but there is 1 node that has 169 edges! (the big green node)

 ## Attention visualized

-Once we have a fully-trained GAT model we can visualize the attention that certain nodes have learned.
+Once we have a fully-trained GAT model we can visualize the attention that certain "nodes" have learned. <br/>
 Nodes use attention to decide how to aggregate their neighborhood, enough talk, let's see it:

 <p align="center">